 I’m a PhD student at the St.Andrews/Stirling Philosophy Graduate Programme (SASP), where I also studied for the MLitt Philosophy.
 I did my undergraduate in BA Philosophy at University College London (UCL) .
 You can find my CV here.

 My PhD is funded by the Templeton project ‘Knowledge Beyond Natural Science’.
+From autumn 2020, I will participate in the AHRC sponsored research project ‘Varieties of Risk’.
 I work mainly in epistemology, theory of normativity and philosophy of mind.
 My thesis focuses on the normative relation between truth and belief.
 Can we explain why truth is a reason for belief?
 How strong is truth as a reason for belief?
 And in what sense can truth motivate and guide our beliefs?
-I’m also interested in a variety of areas in philosophy, including self-deception, theory of friendship, philosophy of time and history of philosophy (Ancient Philosophy, Kant and Chinese Philosophy).
+I’m also interested in a variety of topics in philosophy, including self-deception, theory of friendship, philosophy of time and history of philosophy (Ancient Philosophy, Kant and Chinese Philosophy).

 In my spare time I enjoy films, literature and photography.
 Despite being a Kantian, I was inspired by Peter Singer’s effective altruism.
 I believe that it is our moral duty to live modestly while giving the best we can (and give well) to make the world a better place.